The Worst Idea of All Time: Other episodes

-Friendzone
+Friendzone and Family Time

 Friendzone episodes began during the second season as a way to thank contributors to the podcast.
 The hosts read emails and social media messages sent in.
+These episodes were later renamed "Family Time" during Season 6.

 Reviews and DirComms

 Halfway through the second season, Batt and Montgomery created a Patreon page where subscribers could vote on a movie for the hosts to watch and record a directors commentary on.
 At the conclusion of season three, they decided to begin releasing the Patreon podcasts as part of their regular feed for free.